 How: Fast for 23h and eat once a day

 Another popular fasting schedule is called one-meal-a-day (OMAD).

 It is exactly what it sounds like – you choose a time in a day that is the most suitable for you to have your on and only meal of the day.

 I know what you’re thinking – isn’t that almost starving?
 And yes, you are right – OMAD diet shouldn’t be done without thought on how to get at least 1200 calories during that one meal.

-Thus if you choose this schedule – make sure your meal is a hearty and nutritious one.
+Thus if you choose this 23/1 fasting – make sure your meal is a hearty and nutritious one.

-If you’re keen to try out OMAD – we do have a 21-Day OMAD Challenge that is packed with info and also meal ideas and recipes to make it much easier.
+If you’re keen to try out OMAD – we do have a 21-Day OMAD Challenge that is packed with all the info you need, and also includes meal ideas and recipes to make it super simple.

 24 HR FAST A.K.A.
 EAT STOP EAT